President Jokowi highlights three points from Indonesia's G20 presidency - ExBulletin

 The president points out that Indonesia strive to build just and sustainable world governance based on world peace and social justice.

 “Indonesia tries to build just world governance.
-We aim to strengthen global solidarity in the fight against climate change and sustainable development, as well as to bring together the commitment of developed countries to help developing countries, ”continued Jokowi.
+We aim to strengthen global solidarity to overcome climate change and sustainable development, as well as to bring together the commitment of developed countries to help developing countries, ”continued Jokowi.

 On the same occasion, the coordinating minister of economic affairs, Airlangga Hartarto, indicated that indonesia The G20 presidency aims to bring the world out of the crisis and become more resilient.